memgraph/docs/docs/under-the-hood/replication.md

 The error indicates that the user should check the status of the REPLICAs as there might be a network/hardware issue.

-The following diagrams express the behavior in case a SYNC REPLICA would not answer within the expected timeout.
+The following diagrams express the behavior in cases when SYNC REPLICA doesn't answer within the expected timeout.

 #### SYNC REPLICA going down when creating index, uniqueness constraint or existence constraint